 The four properties were merged by Gencor (the company formed earlier by the full merger of the General Mining and Union Corporation in 1980) on the basis that overhead costs could better be contained by spreading them over what would be a large-tonnage, low-grade operation.
 It was not to be.

 More was to follow as Gencor merged with BHP Billiton and started its withdrawal from gold mining.
 The Evander properties were sold to Harmony Gold which believed it had the knack of mining low-grade deposits cheaply and profitably.
-But Harmony was gradually shifting its focus to new ventures outside South Africa and publicly stated its intention either to sell or joint venture certain of its South African assets.
-This led to the 2008 joint venture agreement with Taung over the project in terms of which Taung could earn a 52% interest by completing a Bankable Feasibility Study over it.
+But Harmony Gold was gradually shifting its focus to new ventures outside South Africa and publicly stated its intention either to sell or joint venture certain of its South African assets.
+This led to the 2008 joint venture agreement with Taung Gold over the project in terms of which Taung Gold could earn a 52% interest by completing a bankable feasibility study over it.

-In 2010 a scoping study indicated that the No.6 Shaft resource merged with that of the completely un-mined neighbouring Twistdraai property, had a significant gold production profile.
-The stage has been set for a revitalisation of mining as an extension to the mature Evander goldfield.
+In 2010, a scoping study indicated that the No.6 Shaft resource merged with that of the completely un-mined neighbouring Twistdraai property, had a significant gold production profile.
+The stage had been set for a revitalisation of mining as an extension to the mature Evander goldfield.
 The 2008 joint venture arrangement was, however, soon superseded.